stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 the cover standard have a number.
 Some standards are registered by multiple standard bodies.
 Some standards are updated, but the actual update are released as a separate document instead of releasing a new version of the standard.
-The same is true for profiles.
+The same is true for setofstandards - formely called interoperabilityprofiles.
 So the following rules tries to accommodate all the different conventions used, when describing a standard or profile.